-- (1) Based on a total of 747,810 of shares of common stock granted pursuant to stock option grants under the 2005 Plan during the fiscal year ended December 31, 2012. - (2) Based on a total of 2,411,805 shares of common stock granted pursuant to RSU grants under the 2005 Plan during the fiscal year ended December 31, 2012.
+(2) Based on a total of 2,793,610 shares of common stock granted pursuant to RSU grants under the 2005 Plan during the fiscal year ended December 31, 2013.

 The following table sets forth information with respect to outstanding stock option grants made pursuant to the 2005 Plan.